Updating Apache Kafka® cluster settings

 configSpec.schemaRegistry: Set totrueto manage data schemas using Managed Schema Registry.
 You will not be able to edit this setting once it is enabled. -

-configSpec.restApiConfig.enabled: Set totruefor access to sending requests to the Apache Kafka® REST API.
+configSpec.restApiConfig.enabled: Set totrueto enable sending Apache Kafka® REST API requests.
 You will not be able to edit this setting once it is enabled. -

-maintenanceWindow: Maintenance window settings (including for disabled clusters).
-Select one of these options:anytime: At any time (default).weeklyMaintenanceWindow: On schedule:day: Day of week inDDDformat:MON,TUE,WED,THU,FRI,SAT, orSUN.hour: Time of day (UTC) inHHformat, from1to24.
+maintenanceWindow: Maintenance window settings, including for stopped clusters.
+Select one of these options:anytime: At any time (default).weeklyMaintenanceWindow: On schedule:day: Day of week inDDDformat, i.e.,MON,TUE,WED,THU,FRI,SAT, orSUN.hour: Time of day (UTC) inHHformat, from1to24.

 -

-deletionProtection: To enable (true) or disable (false) cluster protection against accidental deletion.Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.
+deletionProtection: To enable (true) or disable (false) cluster protection from accidental deletion.Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.

 You can get the cluster ID with the list of clusters in the folder.